How to Confirm a Date Without Sounding Desperate

 Conclusion on how to confirm a date without sounding desperate:

 While there’s no true “right” or “wrong” way to date, there are several things you can do to enhance your persona as a well-balanced and respectful gentleman.
+This includes knowing how to confirm a date without sounding desperate.

 - staying upbeat and confident that it will all work out okay,